gravitational/teleport/docs/4.3/architecture/teleport_nodes.md

 ## Trusted Clusters

-Teleport Auth Service can allow 3rd party users or nodes to connect to cluster nodes if their public keys are signed by a trusted CA. A "trusted cluster" is a pair of public keys of the trusted CA. It can be configured via `teleport.yaml` file.
+Teleport Auth Service can allow 3rd party users or nodes to connect to cluster nodes if their certificates are signed by a trusted CA. A "trusted cluster" is a public key of the trusted CA. It can be configured via `teleport.yaml` file.

 <!--TODO: incomplete, write more on this-->